synfinatic/aws-sso-cli/docs/config.md

  1. At the AWS SSO Instance level: `SSOConfig -> <AWS SSO Instance>`
  1. At the config file level (default is `us-east-1`)

-### AuthUrlAction

-Override the global [UrlAction](#urlaction) when authenticating with your SSO provider to retrieve an AWS SSO token.
-Generally only useful when you wish to use your default browser with one `SSOConfig` block to re-use your existing SSO browser authentication cookie.

 ### Accounts

 The `Accounts` block is completely optional!
 The only purpose of this block